Privacy Protection

 With each visit to the website, the information that a user has called up the corresponding subpage of the website is sent to Google.
 In addition, the data mentioned under Section 5 of this declaration is transmitted.
 This happens regardless of whether Google has provided the user account which the user is signed into, or whether a user account exists in the first place.
 If users are logged into their Google accounts, the collected data will be directly connected to their accounts.
 Users who do not wish to have data connected to their Google profiles must log out before activating the button.
 Google stores data in the form of user profiles and uses the latter for the purposes of advertising, market research and/or the demand-oriented designing of its website.
 In particular (even in the event that users are not logged-in), such evaluation takes place to provide users with demand-oriented advertising and to inform other users in the social network about user activities on the website.
 Users have the right to object to the creation of their user profiles, but must contact Google to exercise this right.

-Further information on the purpose and scope of the collection and processing of data by the plug-in provider can be found in the provider’s privacy policies.
-There, users can also inform themselves on the rights and choices they have with regard to their privacy settings: https://policies.google.com/privacy?hl=en&gl=de.
-Google also processes personal user data in the USA and has submitted itself to the EU-US Privacy Shield, http://www.privacyshield.gov/EU-US-Framework.
+Further information on the purpose and scope of the collection and processing of data by the plugin provider can be found in the provider's privacy policies.
+There, users can also inform themselves on the rights and choices they have with regard to their privacy settings: http://www.google.de/intl/de/policies/privacy.
+Google also processes your personal data in the US and it is subject to the Data Privacy Framework.

-FUTURIUM currently uses social media plug-ins from Facebook, Twitter, YouTube and Instagram.
+FUTURIUM currently uses social media plugins from Facebook, Twitter, YouTube, Instagram and Threads on its website.
 In this context, FUTURIUM applies the so-called two-click solution.
 This means that no personal data of users visiting the website is initially passed on to the providers of the plug-ins.
-Users can recognise the provider of the plug-in either by its name as displayed in the box, by its initial letter or by its logo.
-Via buttons, FUTURIUM gives users the opportunity to communicate directly with the plug-in providers.
-Only if users click on the highlighted button, and thereby activate it, will the plug-in provider receive the information that users called up the corresponding webpage of FUTURIUM’s online offerings.
+Users can recognise the provider of the plugin either by its name as displayed in the box, by its initial letter or by its logo.
+Via buttons, FUTURIUM gives users the opportunity to communicate directly with the plugin providers.
+Only if users click on the highlighted button, and thereby activate it, will the plugin provider receive the information that users called up the corresponding webpage of FUTURIUM's online offerings.
 Apart from this, the data mentioned under Section 2 of this declaration will be transmitted.
 In the case of Facebook, IP addresses collected in Germany are anonymised immediately after their collection according to the relevant providers.
-Therefore, by activating the plug-in, personal user data is transmitted to, and stored with, the respective plug-in provider (in the case of US providers, in the USA).
-Since the plug-in provider collects data, in particular, by means of cookies, FUTURIUM recommends that users delete all cookies, using the security settings of their browsers, before clicking on the button.
+Therefore, by activating the plugin, personal user data is transmitted to, and stored with, the respective plugin provider (in the case of US providers, in the USA).
+Since the plugin provider collects data, in particular, using cookies, FUTURIUM recommends that users delete all cookies, using the security settings of their browsers, before clicking on the button.

-By means of using plug-ins, FUTURIUM provides users with the opportunity to interact with social networks and other users, thereby improving its own service and making it more interesting for users.
-The legal basis for the use of plug-ins is Article 6 (1) sentence 1 lit. f of the GDPR.
+By using plug-ins, FUTURIUM provides users with the opportunity to interact with social networks and other users, thereby improving its own service and making it more interesting for users.
+The legal basis for the use of the plugins is Article 6 (1), sentence 1, lit. e of the GDPR.

 With regard to personal data concerning themselves, users have the following rights in relation to FUTURIUM:

-Users can at any time assert their rights by sending an email, a fax or a letter using the following contact details:
+Users may exercise their rights at any time by email, fax or mail using the following contact details:

 Futurium gGmbH